International family law

 More

-• Coordinating advice for a client who had the option of divorcing in three European countries, making best use of our international family law network.
+• Coordinating advice for a client who had the option of divorcing in three European countries, making best use of our international family law network to help them.

-• Successfully arguing that divorce and financial proceedings should take place in England (and not Indonesia) resulting in our client receiving a more generous financial settlement.
+• Successfully arguing that divorce and financial proceedings should take place in England (and not Indonesia), resulting in our client receiving a bigger financial settlement.

-• Advising an Australian couple who were living together under a de facto marriage under Australian law on the legal status of their relationship under English law after they had relocated to England.
+• Advising an Australian couple who were living together under a de facto marriage under Australian law on the legal status of their relationship under English law after they'd relocated to England.

-• Drafting an English pre-nuptial agreement for a British entrepreneur whose fiancée was from one EU country and they were going to live in another.
-We worked closely with family lawyers from those two other jurisdictions to ensure the agreement would work in all three jurisdictions.
+• Drafting an English prenuptial agreement for a British entrepreneur whose fiancĂ©e was from one EU country and they were going to live in another.
+We worked closely with family lawyers from those two other jurisdictions to ensure that the agreement would work in all three.

-• Acting for grandparents based in England whose grandchildren were the subject of care proceedings and would be placed overseas.
+• Helping grandparents, based in England, whose grandchildren were the subject of care proceedings and would be placed overseas.

-• Acting for parents who had had a child through a surrogacy arrangement in California, ensuring that all nationality and immigration issues were dealt with in the four countries with which the family had ties.
+• Acting for parents who had had a child through a surrogacy arrangement in California, making sure that all nationality and immigration issues were dealt with in the four countries with which the family had ties.

-In international family law, issues often arise relating to things such as immigration, questions about property situated here or abroad, as well as succession or tax planning.
-We work closely with our colleagues across Mills & Reeve who are experts in these areas to ensure that our clients benefit from straightforward, practical advice that cuts through the complexities.
+International family law issues often arise relating to things such as immigration, questions about property situated here or abroad, as well as succession or tax planning.
+Our family lawyers work closely with our firm's experts in these areas to make sure that you get straightforward, practical advice that cuts through the complexities.

 More